ThePhD/ThePhD.github.io/_posts/2019-07-25-Reconstructible Ranges and Good Range Algorithms.markdown

 ### Why Automatic Optimizations, though?

-Others have expressed a concern that automatically optimizing such expressions would get in the way of use cases wherein users would like to generate a long Abstract Syntax Tree of range actions / adaptions.
+Others have expressed a concern that automatically optimizing such expressions would get in the way of use cases wherein users would like to generate a long Abstract Syntax Tree of range actions / adaptations.
 Primarily, this would allow them to look at the flow of operations, rather than have it all folded down into the final type of e.g. a `std::string_view`, `std::span` or `std::empty_view`.
 They would be more comfortable with a `std::ranges::views::simplify`, which would be applied in an expression and would attempt to simply all the operations after-the-fact:

 ```cpp
 using namespace std::ranges;